Asian salad mix

 What do you need to grow Asian salad mix yourself?

-- a place with 4 - 6 hours of sunlight a day
+- a spot with 4 to 6 hours of sunlight a day

 How to sow and grow Asian salad mix?